ceva24/pi-scripts/README.md

 Introduction
 ------------

 A set of personal utility scripts for a Raspberry Pi running Raspbmc RC4.
-These files are related to a blog post about configuring a Raspberry Pi, located [here](http://www.ceva24.co.uk/the-pi-and-i/).
+This repo is related to a blog post about configuring a Raspberry Pi, located [here](http://www.ceva24.co.uk/the-pi-and-i/).

 These files are stored for posterity, as in reality the later releases of Raspbmc probably handle this functionality automatically :-)